 She spent the night “en tête à tête” downstairs and she’s manicured and groomed like an expensive doll, wearing one of her wild boro robes innocently left gaping.
 She tells Gauthier and me that Hugo took pictures of new antique jewellery he has acquired displayed over her body, like old times, and rocked and rammed her over to her dreams.
 She affects a distant pose but succeeds at arousing the halcyon knight sitting next to me on the couch enough to let a boastful garden gnome loom up from the purple terry peignoir.
 The little boy’s head still smells the night’s fervours.
 Sarah laughs and sits at the table, her perfect Schoenmaker model nose in the effusive Darjeeling scents.
 In the cashmere socks, her left foot crawls over the right into the felt slipper.

-A bizarre message rings in my phone and i take a few seconds to leave Gauthier’s sweet trapano and read an urgent plea from the shop girl I hustled a tad one fine afternoon during our last Venetian rally.
-She says she arrived in Paris an needs my help, so I call and tell her the address.
+A bizarre message rings in my phone and i take a few seconds to leave Gauthier’s sweet trapano and read an urgent plea from the shop girl I hustled a tad, one fine afternoon, during our last Venetian rally.
+She says she arrived in Paris and needs my help, so, I call and tell her the address.
 I am rather proud of my catch, her frizzy gold thatch around the absinth green eyes had bewitched me as to give her my number and ask her to call.

 Sarah hops into a leisure gown of grey cotton and back into her indigo rags, I fetch a pair of jeans and a frayed grège sweatshirt, buckle my boots to go downstairs where I help Fanny pay the cab.

 She’s all bustle and fuss, when she hugs she smells like the girl who slept in her day clothes, a vague hint of orange bloom with baby fawn sweat.
 She instantly cries.
 Rather fazed, I pull her through the door and upstairs where she collapses on the couch to the amazement of the other two.